Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Experimental Details

 We also examined Post-CFG, as illustrated in \cref{fig:postcfg-of-variants}. iSD-U shows improved results when Post-CFG is applied, particularly at $\omega = 3.0$.
-Applying Post-CFG on top of Pre-CFG can be viewed as applying CFG twice, resulting in a multiplied guidance scale.
-In this case, the total scale of iSD-U becomes $4.5 = 1.5\times3.0$.
+Applying Post-CFG on top of Pre-CFG can be interpreted as applying CFG twice, leading to a multiplied guidance scale $4.5 = 1.5\times3.0$.
 Similarly, iSD-T achieves its lowest FIDs around a Pre-CFG scale of $\omega=5.0$, while Post-CFG on it underperforms even when the scale is close to one.
-When applying iSD-T with $\omega=3.0$, Post-CFG outperforms at $\omega=1.5$, corresponding to a total scale of 4.5. \textit{These consistent observations suggest that the effective CFG scale lies near 5.0.} Based on these findings, we propose an $\omega$-selection heuristic: measure FIDs using vanilla iSD with Post-CFG, and transfer the optimal Post-CFG scale to Pre-CFG.
+When applying iSD-T with $\omega=3.0$, Post-CFG outperforms at $\omega=1.5$, corresponding to a total scale of 4.5. \textit{These consistent observations suggest that the effective CFG scale lies near 5.0 in this ablation setting.} We refer to this empirical tendency as effective-scale behavior.

-iSD-C demonstrates effective CFG scales between 7.5-10.5, distinct from the $\omega$-unconditional settings (iSD-U and iSD-T).
-However, even within its optimal range, iSD-C underperforms the unconditional variants.
-Since recent approaches adopt $\omega$-conditioning in distillation, further investigation into scale selection remains a promising direction for future work.
+We note that iSD-C demonstrates effective CFG scales between 7.5-10.5, distinct from the $\omega$-unconditional settings (iSD-U and iSD-T).
+However, even within its optimal range, iSD-C underperforms them.

 \textbf{Pre-CFG Scale for larger networks.} For iSD-T, we investigate the effective guidance scale for the larger network, DiT-XL/2, as shown in \cref{tab:suppl-training}.
 We train DiT-XL/2 with $\omega=5.0$ and measure metrics across Post-CFG scales (\cref{tab:ditxl2-postcfg}).